rvpanoz/luna/README.md

 > binaries for windows and macOS will uploaded soon - stay tuned! :eyes:
 >
-> if someone wants to help me to build on these OS feel free to contact me :)
+> if someone wants to help me build on these OS feel free to contact me :)

 ## Running